noelmace/abstracts/src/pages/talks/hello-world.md

 title: Hello world!
 talktitle: This is a test!
 date: 2019-07-10T08:12:18.199Z
-description: Becoze we needed a test!
+description: Because we needed a test!
 authors:
   - Noël Macé
 type: conference (30-45min)